Rıza Çalımbay: Playing career

 Rıza Çalımbay began his football career in the academy of Beşiktaş, one of the biggest clubs in Turkey.
 He was promoted to the A team squad in the 1980–81 season, where he played as a midfielder on the right side.
 However, he also proved to be a versatile player who could play in other positions such as central midfield and right-back.
 In his 16 seasons with Beşiktaş A Team, he played 494 league matches and scored a total of 41 goals.
 He received the title of the Beşiktaş player with the most appearances in the history of the 1st League.
 Throughout his football career, he only played for Beşiktaş and served as captain for many years.

 During his time at Beşiktaş, Çalımbay won 6 leagues, 3 Turkish Cups, 4 Presidential Cups, 1 Prime Minister's Cup, and 6 Turkish Sports Writers' Association Cups.
 After 16 seasons, he retired from active football in July 1996 with a jubilee farewell match.

 International career

 Rıza Çalımbay played for the national team 37 times and also played for the Under-21 (Ümit) team 8 times and the Youth (Genç) team 52 times.
 His sole senior international goal came on 13 November 1991, when he converted a penalty in a match against Ireland, which was lost 3–1.

-Additionally, in 1992 he was selected to play for the World Team against Germany in the UNICEF World Mixed match.
+Additionally, in 1991 he was selected to play for a World Team.
+The UNICEF charity match against the German national team was played in Munich to raise funds for children around the world.